miracl/core/readme.md

 Read the user manual MIRACL_Core.pdf for more details

-Doxygen generated documentation for the C version of the library can be created by simply executing doxygen inside of the C directory
+Doxygen generated documentation for the C version of the library can be created by simply executing doxygen inside of the C directory.
+The C++ code is probably the best commented.

 Install Python 3 and suitable compilers for each language of interest to you.
 Python 3 scripts are used to build the libraries from the command line for